Guangzongxing/Guangzongxing.github.io/content/authors/admin/_index.md

 ## Biography

-Guangzong Xing is an associate professor of materials science at Ningbo Institute of Materials Technology and Engineering, Chinese Academy of Sciencs, China.
-His research interests include the development of codes to investigate the physical properties of thermoelectric materials and permanent magnets using first-principles calculations and machine learnig techniques.
+Guangzong Xing is an Associate Professor of materials science at the Ningbo Institute of Materials Technology and Engineering, Chinese Academy of Sciences, China.
+His research interests include the development of codes to investigate the physical properties of thermoelectric materials and permanent magnets using first-principles calculations and machine learning techniques.
 {style="text-align: justify;"}